malek-laatiri/tunisian-city-selector/readme.md

 # Tunisian City Selector

-This project provides a simple web interface to select Tunisian cities and display corresponding governments dynamically using jQuery and AJAX.
+This project provides a simple web interface to select Tunisian cities and display corresponding governorates dynamically using jQuery and AJAX.

 ## Features
-- Fetches city-government data from a JSON file (`governorates.json`).
+- Fetches city-governorate data from a JSON file (`governorates.json`).
 - Updates the second dropdown dynamically based on the selected city.

 ## Data Source